-The Contractor shall submit Work Zone Traffic Control Plans and Detour Plan in the Final Plans Submittal.
+The Contractor shall submit Work Zone Traffic Control Plans and Detour Plans in the Final Plans Submittal.
 The plans shall be in accordance with the SCDOT Procedures and Guidelines for Work Zone Traffic Control Design and all other applicable design references listed in Exhibit 4.
 All requirements for preparation and submittal of the Transportation Management Plan shall also apply to the Work Zone Traffic Control Plans and any Detour Plans.

+EXHIBIT 4e

-EXHIBIT 4e HYDRAULIC DESIGN CRITERIA
+HYDRAULIC DESIGN CRITERIA

-Perform all hydrologic and hydraulic drainage designs for the five bridge replacements in accordance with the "SCDOT's Requirements for Hydraulic Design Studies", May 2009, Stormwater Quality Design Manual, and Project Design Criteria as listed in EXHIBIT 4.
+Perform all hydrologic and hydraulic drainage designs in accordance with the "SCDOT's Requirements for Hydraulic Design Studies", May 2009, Stormwater Quality Design Manual, and Project Design Criteria as listed in EXHIBIT 4.
+Designs, as a minimum, to address: